-Duchess speech today was exemplary as it showed the research Catherine has done on the topic and how passionate she is about mental health issues.
+The Duchess of Cambridge’s speech today was exemplary as it showed the research Catherine has done on the topic and how passionate she is about mental health issues.

 Moving towards today’s sartorial details almost 9 months pregnant Catherine looked radiant in a vibrant Mint green bespoke Jenny Packham number.

-Duchess paired the outfit with her trusty praline Gianvito Rossi 85 pumps.
-As many of you must have noticed this pair is similar to her other Rossi pumps but with less heels.
+The Duchess of Cambridge paired the outfit with her trusty praline Gianvito Rossi 85 pumps.
+As many of you must have noticed this pair is similar to her other Rossi pumps but with lower heels.